 What Are the Advantages?

-As you can see, reverse mortgages are an expensive source of credit, particularly when you consider lenders have the benefit of property as security and that home equity lines of credit can have interest rates below 4%.
+As you can see, reverse mortgages are an expensive source of credit, particularly when you consider lenders have the property as security and that home equity lines of credit can have interest rates below 4%.
 So why have over 879,700 homeowners signed up for reverse mortgages since the program started?

 - Even if the value of your home drops, you or your heirs will never owe more than the value of the home at sale.
 If the value of your home holds or rises, you or your heirs could be left with some equity when the house is finally sold.